 The information for the Capital One® Venture® Rewards Credit Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Another solid contender is the Capital One® Venture® Rewards Credit Card.
 It earns 2 miles for every $1 you spend.
 You can redeem your miles for travel statement credits on recent purchases.
 Two other options include transferring miles to airlines and hotels or booking upcoming travel on the Capital One travel portal.
 The signup bonus is 50,000 bonus miles (worth $500 in award travel) by spending $3,000 in the first 3 months.
-The annual fee is $0 for the first year and then $95.
+The annual fee is $95.

 Now can still be a good time to apply for an airline credit card if you plan on flying regularly with an airline and can earn the signup bonus.
 However, you may also choose a flexible travel rewards card that lets you redeem your credit card points for multiple travel brands.
 Flexibility can be more valuable now than in the recent past.